 How to file ITR

-With the due date for ITR filing just round the corner, here is all you need to know about how to file ITR online.
+Here is all you need to know about how to file ITR online.
 Before you file your taxes, you will need your Form 16, provided by your employer, and any proof of investment.
 Using that you can compute the tax payable and refunds, if any, for the year.
 You can download the IT preparation software from the IT department’s website.
 Once you have all the documents ready, you can start the filing process.

 efiling Income Tax